vikingdata/articles/linux/vm/DOING/Linux_dev_under_Windows.md

 In VirtualBox screen change:
 * Devices -> Network -> Network Settings
     * Adapter 1 -> Attched to -> Host Only Adapter .
-* Install whatever else you want for your base install.
 * In a shell in the virtual host
 ```
  ## Get the ip address